 These websites will help you complete the scavenger hunt:

 We are proud to announce that our entire Wake Tech ESL Curriculum, Levels 1-6, is now available here on the ESL Teachers’ Blog.
-A *huge* thanks goes out to all the members of the ESL curriculum team, particularly Kim Saunders, for the enormous amount of time and effort that they have spent on this project over the last two years — and especially to Carrie Cargile, who created all of the Level 4,5,6 lesson plans and initial curriculum for those three levels.
+A huge “thank you” goes out to all the members of the ESL curriculum team, particularly Kim Saunders, for the enormous amount of time and effort that they have spent on this project over the last two years — and especially to Carrie Cargile, who created all of the Level 4,5,6 lesson plans and initial curriculum for these three levels.

 We welcome helpful feedback on this curriculum and the accompanying lesson plans.
 To leave a comment, idea, question, or suggestion, click on “Leave a comment“.
 Please reference the specific level, module/unit, strand and lesson plan, if applicable.